easilycoder/EasyBridge/README.md

    }
    ```

-2. add the core dependencies of EasyBridge
+2. Add the core dependencies of EasyBridge

    ```gralde
    dependencies {